wp-plugins/easy-content-templates/readme.txt

 == Changelog ==

+= 1.2.2 =
+* added a fix to the bug in 1.2.1, if you upgraded to 1.2.1 you SHOULD get this

 = 1.2.1 =
 * sorted the templates in the Templates admin section
 * added a visual editor detection feature to disable switching back to visual view if the user was originally in html view